-This section features a wide range of polarised sunglasses suitable for the many different types of watersports: windsurfing/sail-boarding, rowing, canoeing, sailing, kitesurfing and power/motor boating.
-Prices start at under £10.
+Featured are a wide range of polarised sunglasses suitable for the different types of watersports: windsurfing, rowing, canoeing, kayaking, sailing, kitesurfing, paddle boarding and power/motor boating.
 At the bottom of this page is more information on why it helps to have polarised lenses when you’re out on the water.

 Why you need polarised lenses for watersports